Biography

 Dec 2018 – Present Melbourne, Australia

-I’m currently the President of the Victorian and Tasmanian branch, however I’ve had a variety of roles while volunteering for the SSA, including Secretary for the same branch, organiser of the Early Career and Student Statistician 2021 conference, and member of the Equity, Diversity, and Inclusion committee.
+I’ve had a variety of roles while volunteering for the SSA, including Secretary then President of the Victorian & Tasmanian branch, organiser of the Early Career and Student Statistician 2021 conference, and member of the Equity, Diversity, and Inclusion committee.
 I also helped with the transition to the new website, conducted a survey of our members on equity, diversity, and inclusion issues, and developed policies, procedures, and strategic plans.

 Contact